Library of the University of Lodz

 Most reading rooms are open Mon-Sat from 8am-8pm.

-Some of specialized reading rooms may have different opening hours (check the website).
+Specialized reading rooms often have different opening hours (check the website).

-In some periods, the Open Access Area is also open on Sundays between 9am-2pm.
+In some periods, the Open Access Area also opens on Sundays between 9am-2pm.

 Please note that the Library is closed on all state holidays (such as 11 November, 6 January or 1 May).
 It may also close for a few weeks during the summer holiday break (typically 2-3 weeks in August: see the website’s Opening Hours or news section from May or June on).

-Please note that you are to leave your outercoats, bags, equipment etc. in the underground cloakroom, before entering the inner gate.
+Please note that you are to leave your outercoats, bags, equipment etc. in the underground cloakroom (coat check with lockers), before entering the inner gate.
 You may be allowed study-related belongings, such as pens, a paper sheet, or a portable electronic device (silent mode).
 Do not order new books from the closed storage area if the Library is about to close within an hour or less.
 In the Open Access Area, remember that books with red stickers on the spine are used on the spot.
 If you are a new user, first register with your Student ID at the ground floor.

 See the regulations.